Stoned & Dethroned

 Stoned & Dethroned is the fifth studio album by the Scottish alternative rock band The Jesus and Mary Chain.
 After spending most of 1992 touring, including a slot on that year's Lollapalooza tour, the band went into the studio during January 1993 with the notion of recording an acoustic album.
 For the first time since Psychocandy, JAMC recorded with a full band with Steve Monti from Curve playing drums and touring bassist Ben Lurie.
 The recording took longer than planned, lasting the better part of a year.
 The album also features lead vocals from guests Shane MacGowan from The Pogues on "God Help Me" and Mazzy Star's Hope Sandoval, singing a duet with Jim Reid on "Sometimes Always", which was the album's first single.

 As of May 1998 the album has sold 121,000 copies in United States according to Nielsen SoundScan.

+Release

+The song "Come On" was released in October 1994 as the second single from Stoned & Dethroned.
+It reached #52 in the UK single charts.

 Track listing

 All songs written by William Reid, except where noted.